Google Ads to sustain bi=usiness in challenging economic times

 What's going on with the economy?

-Shopping Continues in a Recession As soon as inflation rose to a 40-year high in 2022 and the Fed raised interest rates - making monthly mortgage and credit-card payments higher for consumers carrying balances - people began to spend more judiciously on discretionary goods and services.
+Shopping Continues in a Recession As soon as inflation rose to a 40-year high in 2022 and the Fed began raising interest rates - making monthly mortgage and credit-card payments higher for consumers carrying balances - people began to spend more judiciously on discretionary goods and services.
 But they haven't, and won't, STOP spending.

 However, at the first sign of a pullback in consumer spending, many business owners panic.
 Their first thought is to bring marketing in-house, stop advertising and hunker down until the economy recovers.